 FALL 2021-PRESENT: UW VARSITY RUGBY

 From the age of 8 until 18 - my formative decade - I was a swimmer.
-A national team, provincial record holding, competitive swimmer.
+A national qualifying, provincial record holding, competitive swimmer.
 Before most other identities I was a swimmer, right until I tore my rotator cuff apart right before I would start my varsity career swimming at UW.
 Thank god I did.

 A friend introduced me to rugby; within a year I was a starter, within 2 I was an OUA all-star, and within 3 I had played an international test matches against Ireland representing Ontario.
 My team also voted me Most Improved Player… twice.